-The Infectious Diseases practice at Boston Medical Center offers comprehensive diagnostic and therapeutic services in all areas of infectious diseases, with particular expertise in HIV/AIDS, sexually transmitted diseases (STDs) and diseases incurred through international travel.
-The magnitude and variety of our patient population offers our physicians extensive opportunity for clinical research and offers our patients the opportunity to benefit by participating in that research.
-The Infectious Diseases practice offers a continuum of services for patients who are HIV-positive or have AIDS.
+The Center for Infectious Diseases (CID) ambulatory care practice at Boston Medical Center offers comprehensive diagnostic and therapeutic services in all areas of infectious diseases, with particular expertise in HIV/AIDS, sexually transmitted diseases (STDs), and diseases incurred through international travel.
 We have the largest HIV/AIDS program in the New England area and one of the largest STD practices in Massachusetts.
-The International Travel Program is designed to keep departing travelers from contracting any diseases or illnesses overseas, as well as to offer immediate, aggressive treatment for returning travelers who may have acquired a disease.
+CID is located in the Carl J. and Ruth Shapiro Ambulatory Care Center, a 245,000-square foot, nine-story building providing state-of-the-art outpatient care.

 The Carl J. and Ruth Shapiro Ambulatory Care Center

-HIV Primary Care: Under the supervision of an infectious diseases staff physician, fellows will provide continuing care to a panel of individuals with different stages of HIV infection.
+HIV Primary Care and Consultation: Fellows will provide continuing care to a panel of individuals with different stages of HIV infection.
 The fellow will function as the primary care provider for those patients.
-Fellows be an integral member of the multidisciplinary team which includes staff physicians, fellows, nurses, and social service personnel.
-In addition, fellows will participate in weekly clinic conferences including:
+Fellows will participate in pre-clinic meetings to address relevant issues with the input of the clinic multidisciplinary team, including staff physicians, fellows, nurses, and social service personnel.
+In addition, fellows will participate in weekly clinic conferences that include:

-- Monthly HIV conference with invited speakers presenting state of the art clinical and basic research related to the management and pathogenesis of HIV infection.
+- Invited speakers presenting state of the art clinical and basic research related to the management and pathogenesis of HIV infection.

-- Case-focused monthly conferences providing a forum for discussion of cases of medical or psychosocial interest will be presented by fellows, attending and clinic staff.
+- Case-focused conferences providing a forum for discussion of cases of medical or psychosocial interest, presented by fellows, attending and clinic staff.

 - Monthly HIV Journal Club reviewing recent literature relevant to HIV management

-- HIV Practice Forums with the development of clinic-specific practice protocols based on accepted guidelines.
+- HIV Practice Forums for the development of clinic-specific practice protocols based on accepted guidelines.

 HIV-OB (Positive HOPE) Clinic

-Training Goals: To provide fellows the opportunity to participate in the management of HIV-infected pregnant female patients and to acquaint fellows with the basic knowledge of management of HIV-infected pregnant patients and the prevention of perinatal transmission of HIV infection.
-Fellows may elect to participate at any time during the course of their ID fellowship.
-Participating fellows will attend one half-day clinic per week.
-This may be ongoing or on an ad hoc basis with approval of the ID attending in the Positive HOPE clinic.
-The fellow is part of a multidisciplinary team (comprising an ID attending, a maternal-fetal medicine specialist from the Department of OB/Gyn, a clinic nurse, a research nurse, a mental health specialist, and a social worker from Center for HIV/AIDS Care and Research) that evaluates and manages all HIV-infected pregnant patients cared for at BMC.
-Under the supervision of the infectious disease staff attending, the fellow may provide an initial evaluation and assessment of an HIV-infected patient and formulate a plan of care.
-The fellow is expected to attend and participate in weekly pre-clinic conferences, reviewing patients scheduled to be seen later that day.
+This clinic provides fellows with the opportunity to participate in the management of HIV-infected female patients and to acquaint fellows with the basic knowledge of management of HIV-infected pregnant patients and the prevention of perinatal transmission of HIV infection.
+The fellow is part of a multidisciplinary team comprising an ID attending, a maternal-fetal medicine specialist from the Department of OB/Gyn, a clinic nurse, a research nurse, a mental health specialist, and a social worker from Center for HIV/AIDS Care and Research.
+Participating fellows may attend this clinic either on an ad hoc or ongoing basis, with approval of the ID attending in the Positive HOPE clinic.

 Tuberculosis (TB) Clinic

-Training Goals: To provide fellows with an intensive experience in the immunopathogenesis, evaluation and treatment of viral hepatitis, including patients co-infected with HIV.
-Fellows may elect to participate at any time after completing the first year of fellowship training.
-Participating fellows will attend one half-day clinic per week, for a minimum of three months.
-Under the supervision of the Infectious Diseases and Hepatology attendings, the fellow provides an assessment of newly-referred Hepatitis C and B infected patient.
-All new patients and those on treatment regimens for their hepatitis are discussed in weekly post-clinic conferences, in which the fellow is expected to participate.
+This clinic provides fellows with an intensive experience in the evaluation and treatment of patients co-infected with HIV and Hepatitis C. Fellows are encouraged to attend 1-2 sessions in their first year of training and may elect to participate at any time in their second year.
+Under the supervision of the Infectious Diseases and Hepatology attendings, the fellow provides an assessment of Hepatitis C /HIV infected patients.
+All new patients and those on treatment regimens for their hepatitis are discussed in weekly post-clinic conferences.